-An invitation to interview at the graduate program of your choice is an amazing opportunity to let the graduate committee get to know you - but also for you to learn about the graduate program.
+An invitation to interview at the graduate program of your choice is an amazing opportunity to let the graduate committee get to know you - but the purpose of the grad school admissions interview is also for you to learn about the graduate program.
 All too often applicants forget that they too are conducting an interview.
 Take advantage of the opportunity an admissions interview offers you to good questions that will gather the information that you need to determine if this is the right program for you.
 Remember that you are interviewing the graduate program - you must choose the program that is right for you.

 Asking good questions not only tells you what you need to know about a graduate program, but it tells the admissions committee that you are serious.
 Good, genuine, questions can impress admissions committees.